If you are thinking about forming a business, one of the first things that you will have to decide is what type of entity it should be.

 By default, a single-member LLC is treated as a disregarded entity for federal income tax purposes.
 Multi-member LLCs are treated as partnerships.

-This means how multi-member LLC are taxed is just as if it were a general partnership in which all of the partners equally shared in profits and losses for each fiscal year.
+This means how multi-member LLCs are taxed is just as if it were a general partnership in which all of the partners equally shared in profits and losses for each fiscal year.

 Multi-member LLCs pay taxes on the individual level, even if there is no partnership income. i.e., the company generates no profit.
 State income taxes may still apply.